v2krishna/kickstarter-analysis/README.md

 * Goals which are less than 10000 has higher success rate.

 ### Challenges and Difficulties Encountered
+Data has to been cleansed and perform some transformations to peform some analysis.

 Out of 400000 Projects that have gone through in the Kickstarter campaign, only 4000 projects are taken for analysis which is merely 1% of the data from the population.
 Not sure the backers demographics, which campaigns have received from most funds from which regions